BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 (Created a relationship model/schemars with relevant joins)

 * Visualization/ Report Marketing metrics.
-*  (Marketing metrics / report on Power BI desktop with source data from Sql database and sharepoint) Exploring the data to create an actionable, insightful report visualization/ dashboard with a solid look and feel experience matched up with swift buttons and bookmarks.
+*  (Marketing metrics / report on Power BI desktop with source data from Sql database, Excel workbook and sharepoint) Exploring the data to create an actionable, insightful report visualization/ dashboard with a solid look and feel experience matched up with swift buttons and bookmarks.

 * Power BI service.